Zaplib/zaplib/zaplib/docs/src/bridge_api_basics.md

 * A `<textarea>` element is added to `<body>`.
 Again, it only springs into action when necessary.
 But if you need to fully hide it, use the `.zaplib_textarea` CSS class.
 * We add event listeners on the full page to capture events that are relevant for Zaplib.
 * We monkey-patch typed array constructors (e.g. `new Uint8Array`) and `postMessage` calls to add some additional features.
 See [next chapter](./bridge_api_params.md) for more details.
+* Call the convenience method `zaplib.isInitialized` to check for the initialization status.
+Once set to true, it will never go back to false (even in case of an error).

 | Parameter (Typescript)                      | Description |
 |---------------------------------------------|---------|